cweave72/overviews/c_notes/arrays_and_pointers.md

 ### Size vs. Length

-The size of an array (i.e. the amount of bytes in memory, an array takes), is the size of the base type * the number of elements.
+The size of an array (i.e. the amount of bytes in memory an array consumes), is the size of the base type * the number of elements.
 In the case of `a[10]` above, this would be `sizeof(int) * 10`, or 40 bytes (since `sizeof(int)` = 4).